 Our students come to school to learn all the skills and abilities that they’ll need to grow up healthy, happy and productive in the 21st century.
 Our nation can afford to ensure every child receives the education they need to succeed in life, and for every educator to be trusted and resourced to make that a reality.
 It’s simply a matter of priorities.

 As we go through negotiations for the Primary Teachers’ Collective Agreement this year, we’ll be standing together for our students and for an education system that values, attracts and retains the amazing teachers who are entrusted with the education of our children.

 Throughout the negotiations it’s important that every member has their say in this crucial campaign.

 Our students are worth it and so are we.

 This campaign will not be won by the bargaining team.
 It will be won by many teachers and principals joining with their communities and showing the strength of support for the issues.
-Learn how with our action kit.
+See our action kit for resources.

 Principals' workload is becoming more and more complex, and with that complexity comes an even greater workload.
 We've commissioned an ongoing study into principals' health and wellbeing.